Back

 Insight Applications

-• Analyzing Records: Both public and private data can be used to learn more about a specific topic, from a single person to an entire region.
+• Analyze Records: Both public and private data can be used to learn more about a specific topic, from a single person to an entire region.
 Reviewing one’s social media accounts can reveal one’s preferred places to shop and the media consumed.
 A more accurate diagnosis may be reached by examining medical files and doctors’ notes.

 Engagement Applications